118th Airlift Squadron: World War I

 The crossing of the Atlantic was not without incident, as extremely heavy seas were encountered the fourth day at sea.
 The ocean was so rough that several sailors were thrown overboard.
 The ship was put about, but too sharply and the rudder jammed.
 Then followed several hours of terror for all aboard as the big ship wallowed about helpless in the rough ocean.
 The decks were ordered lighted for the first time and powerful searchlights swept the water for the men swept overboard.
 It was reported the next day that the ship was tossed about 41 1/2 degrees in the ocean.
 Trucks, furniture, loose equipment and men were thrown about and considerable damage was done.
 Finally, the rudder was repaired and the journey was resumed.
 Land was sighted on the morning of 24 January and a great sense of relief was felt by all when the French harbor of Brest was entered.
 However, four more days were spent on the ship before disembarkation was made, the squadron setting foot in France on 28 January.

 From Brest, the squadron traveled by train to the Replacement Concentration Center, AEF, St. Maixent Replacement Barracks, France, arriving on 29 January 1918.
 At St. Maixent, the 118th was re-organized according to the vocations of the men.
 As a consequence, many changes were made with transfers in and out of the squadron.
-Also, on 1 February, the squadron was re-designated as the 639th Aero Squadron and was classified as a transportation and supply unit.
+Also, on 1 February, the squadron was redesignated as the 639th Aero Squadron and was classified as a transportation and supply unit.
 It was ordered to report to Ourches Aerodrome in the "Zone of Advance" (Western Front), and after several days on a very uncomfortable French troop train, the squadron arrived.
 It was met by the Commanding Officer, a Lieutenant, who explained that the 639th was the first squadron to arrive at the new Aerodrome.
 There was no place to be billeted except in some barns, and that its work (after the rain ended) would be to construct the base, including a flying field.
 It was a very cold, rainy winter's day, the streets were covered in slush, and the men were cold, wet and fatigued from the long train journey.
 After resting the next day (Sunday), the squadron started early on Monday morning.
 The construction of the new base was actually the first work of any value made by the squadron since leaving Kelly Field.
 The 465th Aero Squadron (Construction) arrived a few days later, along with Company B, 119th Machine Gun Battalion in a week to assist with the effort.
 However the 119th only stayed for a few days, with the 639th and 465th together performing the majority of the work.
 Barracks, mess halls, hangars, warehouses, were erected.
 Roads were laid out and graded, along with bomb dugouts and ditches for protection against air raids.
 Also an airfield was laid out.